Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 * Administer > Modules
 * Look for any Required but "missing" or "disabled" dependencies for the modules: Webform, Webform AJAX, Islandora Webform, and Islandora Webform Ingest modules, Islandora Example Simple Text.
 * There are no global configuration options for the IW module.
-All configuration is managed separately for each webform created by users of the IW module..
+All configuration is managed separately for each webform created by users of the IW module.

 ***

 ##5.
-Create Drupal Roles and sest permissions for the Islandora Webform module
+Create Drupal Roles and set permissions for the Islandora Webform module

 * Depending on your needs, you may need to create a couple of new Drupal user roles so you can give different sets permissions to difference groups of webform users.
 * Administer > People > Permissions > Roles